Asger124/Distributed/Mutual_Exclusion/Readme.md

 - If successfull instructions will appear in the terminal
 - Follow the instructions
 - Press ctrl + c to quit the program

+- Note: the program uses Go version 1.19, check go.mod for further information on versions of packages